TritonDataCenter/smartos-docs/docs/smartos-as-a-virtualbox-guest.md

 64bit".
 Attach the ISO image to the CD-ROM drive and selecte it as the boot volume.
 Give the VM at least 2GB of RAM, preferably more.

-Before booting the machine, go to the "Storage Section and add another hard disk (at least 20GB in size, preferably more) named "Zpool", VMDK type, for your ZFS pool.
+Before booting the machine, go to the "Storage Section" and add another hard disk (at least 20GB in size, preferably more) named "Zpool", VMDK type, for your ZFS pool.